liyunze-coding/Chat-Task-Tic-Overlay/README.md

 -   !done \<task\> - Mark a task as done
 -   !remove \<task\> - Remove a task
 -   !edit \<task\> - Edit a task
--   !check - Check your last task
+-   !check - Check your last incomplete task
 -   !next \<task\> - marks your current as done and adds a new task

 ### Moderators only